hcorreia99/Turing-Machine-Simulator/README.md

     The end state must be called END and should have nothing else typed Should look like this

+    '_' symbol is a blank space
     END:

+    Allows blank spaces and blank lines

 # Output File
 After the tape reaches an END state the tape is outputed to an output file